 I don't need to sell these trucks I do it because they are cool, and people who enjoy them are cool.
 I don't want to deal with junk cars or junk people.
 Over 80% of the trucks I see at auction are eliminated for heavy rust, cracked windshields, corrosion, engine smoke, strange noises, or other pitfalls.
 Any cars that don't meet our standards are not bid on.

-All paperwork needed to register and title your truck in Texas will be included with your purchase.
+All Import Paperwork required to title and register your truck will be included with your purchase.
+Street legality for these vehicles varies state to state, so be sure to research the laws in your state.
+Export Certificate, Translated Export Certificate, Customs Form 7501, EPA 3520-1, NHTSA Form HS7, Bill of Sale, and Business Card From our Company.
 We comply with current federal and state laws regarding importation and sales of cars.
 For your safety and protection we have a dealership bond in the state of Texas.
 TWIC Certified, we are also a registered importer with Customs and Border Protection.
 All documents needed to register your vehicle will be translated from Japanese to English, have proper stamps, and notarization.
 Let us handle the hard part.
-We make it simple to register your new truck to legally drive on Texas roads.
+We make it simple.

 After your purchase we can provide parts and service to keep your Honda Acty or Subaru Sambar running in top condition.
 We usually have common parts like air-filters, spark plugs, tires, wheels, some gaskets, and oil filters in stock.
 We have completed projects for our customers involving custom wheels and tires, custom upholstery, and exterior wraps.

 A: Yes, All 4WD trucks are manual transmission.
 2WD trucks can come with AUTO trans, special order is required.

 A: No, Subaru and Honda factory or aftermarket parts are easily obtained domestically or from Japan.